ContentMine/contentmine.github.io/linux.md

 ## norma
 {% include check-java-generic.md %}
-You could either download and install packages on their website or prefereably use your package manager.
+You could either download and install packages on their website or preferably use your package manager.
 For example `apt-get` or `yum` etc..
 {% include run-norma.md %}

 ## ami
 {% include check-java-generic.md %}
-You could either download and install packages on their website or prefereably use your package manager.
+You could either download and install packages on their website or preferably use your package manager.
 For example `apt-get` or `yum` etc..
 {% include run-ami.md %}